Politics & Government

 Related

-Councilwoman Sarah Parady voted against the ambassador contract earlier this month, saying that providing such services “seems like something we should be doing.”
-Councilwoman Shontel Lewis also voted against the contract, but added that she felt like the ambassadors would just move around homeless residents already pushed out of downtown by Johnston’s sweeps.
+Councilmember Sarah Parady voted against the ambassador contract earlier this month, saying that providing such services “seems like something we should be doing.”
+Councilmember Shontel Lewis also voted against the contract, adding that she thought the ambassadors would just move around homeless residents already pushed out of downtown by Johnston’s sweeps.
 “We’re not going to solve what we’re trying to solve,” Lewis warned.

 St. Francis Center & Bayaud Works

-Bayaud Works and St. Francis Center have been involved in the All In Mile High since they were granted contracts in December 2023 to operate the Stay Inn micro-community and Comfort Inn hotel shelter.
+Bayaud Works and the St. Francis Center have been involved with the city’s All In Mile High program since they were granted contracts in December 2023 to operate the Stay Inn micro-community and Comfort Inn hotel shelter.

 Related

-HOST is proposing that Bayaud Works manage the Tamarac Family Shelter for two years and $14 million, $4.5 million less than what the Salvation Army received.
-The City Council Community Planning and Housing Committee approved the proposed contract on November 4.
+HOST is also proposing that Bayaud Works manage the Tamarac Family Shelter for two years and $14 million, $4.5 million less than what the Salvation Army received.
+City council’s Community Planning and Housing Committee approved the proposed contract on November 4.

-St. Francis Center operates the 136-unit never-renamed Comfort Inn at 4685 Quebec Street, but Mayor Johnston announced in September that the hotel shelter would close in March alongside the Monroe Village micro-community to help balance the budget amid a $200 million deficit.
-On Monday, November 24, city council approved a $775,000 extension to St. Francis Center’s current contract to run the shelter through the end of March and wind down operations.
+The St. Francis Center already operates the 136-unit, never-renamed Comfort Inn at 4685 Quebec Street, but Mayor Johnston announced in September that the hotel shelter would close in March alongside the Monroe Village micro-community to help balance the budget amid a $200 million deficit.
+On November 24, the council approved a $775,000 extension to St. Francis Center’s current contract to run the shelter through the end of March and wind down operations.

-HOST is offering St. Francis Center a larger contract than what it paid Salvation Army to run Stone Creek.
-In 2024, the city gave the Salvation Army $4.8 million to run Stone Creek and then $4.2 million in 2025, while St. Francis Center’s proposed contract of $20 million for three years averages out to about $6.7 million a year.
-The contract has yet to come up in council but is on the December 2 agenda for the Community Planning and Housing Committee, with final action expected before the end of December.
+HOST is offering the St. Francis Center a larger contract than what it paid the Salvation Army to run Stone Creek.
+In 2024, the city gave the Salvation Army $4.8 million to run Stone Creek and then another $4.2 million in 2025, while the St. Francis Center’s proposed contract of $20 million for three years averages out to about $6.7 million a year.
+The contract has yet to come before the full council but is on the December 2 agenda for the Community Planning and Housing Committee, with final action expected before the end of December.

 GET MORE COVERAGE LIKE THIS